Comments to Ethical Skeptic (part 4) - sars2.net

 At first I didn't understand why Table S2 showed that the subjects were not matched by income level: [https://static-content.springer.com/esm/art%3A10.1186%2Fs40364-025-00831-w/MediaObjects/40364_2025_831_MOESM1_ESM.docx]

-But apparently the matching was done based on the insurance level, and the income level was estimated based on the insurance level.
+But apparently the matching was done based on the insurance level, and the income level was estimated from the insurance level.
 Supplementary file 2 says: "The following covariates were considered: age, sex, insurance levels, Charlson comorbidity index (CCI) scores, and prior COVID-19 infection (history of SARS-CoV-2 infection).
 Insurance levels (recipients of medical aid, grades 1-5, grades 6-10, grades 11-15, and grades 16-20) were defined based on the National Health Insurance premium, which was used as a proxy for income since it is proportional to monthly income and includes both earnings and capital gains." [https://static-content.springer.com/esm/art%3A10.1186%2Fs40364-025-00831-w/MediaObjects/40364_2025_831_MOESM2_ESM.docx]

 But anyway, the cohorts were matched by so few variables that there likely remains major residual confounding for the level of health-seeking behavior.

 So the reason why unvaccinated people had low incidence during the first 3 months may have been if people avoided getting screening during COVID waves.
-The first two major COVID waves in Korea were the Delta wave which peaked around December 2021, and the Omicron wave which peaked around March 2022:
+The first two major COVID waves in South Korea were the Delta wave which peaked around December 2021, and the Omicron wave which peaked around March 2022:

 kim=\(x)ifelse(x>=1e3,ifelse(x>=1e6,paste0(x/1e6,"M"),paste0(x/1e3,"k")),x)